licarpen/aws-developer/README.md

 * VPC per account per region
 * subnets per VPC per AZ
 * can peer VPC w/i or across accounts to make it look like they are part of the same network
+* to create an ElastiCache Cluters in VPC:
+  * You need to have a VPC set up with at least one subnet.
+For information on creating Amazon VPC and subnets refer to the Getting Started Guide for Amazon VPC.
+  * You need to have a Subnet Group (for Redis or Memcached) defined for your VPC.
+  * You need to have a VPC Security Group defined for your VPC (or you can use the default provided).
+  * In addition, you should allocate adequately large CIDR blocks to each of your subnets so that there are enough spare IP addresses for Amazon ElastiCache to use during maintenance activities such as cache node replacement.

 ## S3 (Simple Storage Service)